mg98/aol4foltr/docs/howto.md

 letor_ds = AOL4FOLTRDataset('dataset/letor.txt')
 ```

-For a full example of how to use this dataset, please refer to [experiment.py](../experiment.py).
+For a full example of how to use this dataset for FOLTR, please refer to [experiment.py](../experiment.py).